kevin-dyer/unity-wc/src/components/unity-table/unity-table.md

 ## Changelog:

+### v1.2.1
+- Prevent unnecessary scrollbar from rendering on Chrome.

 ### v1.2.0
 - Allow setting opacity of a row by passing the `rowOpacity` property in the data object.